spydersyrup/TWLD/contributing.md

 ## If you were there and have photos or videos

 You don't need to know GitHub for this.
-Fill out this form: [link to Google Form]
+Fill out this form: [https://forms.gle/bHTL1e8Ux6LTDLTL9]

 Include the date, rough location, and a short caption.
 We'll review it and add it to the archive.